 For shorter distances, we urge people to walk or cycle.
 There is a growing network of cycling paths in Cape Town, and cycling or walking is an efficient way of staying fit and healthy as well as saving money.

-We would like everyone in the city to have fun investigating all of the public transport options close to their homes, and start taking the train or buses wherever possible – for commuting to work and school, as well as for going out to visit friend.
+The City would like everyone to have fun investigating all of the public transport options close to their homes, and start taking the train or buses wherever possible – for commuting to work and school, as well as for going out to visit friend.

 Let’s do all that we can to grow a public transport culture in Cape Town.